 Science for All is a not-for-profit organisation that supports everyone in the world to get involved in shaping the future of human knowledge.

-One of the ways they do this is through the citizen science program ‘Campfires and Science’.
+Features of their activities are the citizen science programs ‘Campfires and Science’ and ‘Wild DNA.’
 Science for All is auspiced by the Royal Society of Victoria.

 Eucalypt Australia are a not-for-profit, discretionary Charitable Trust dedicated to promoting Australia’s eucalypts.
 Whether this is through conservation, education or research, they feel Australians often overlook this nation-shaping, magnificent tree and its more than 800 species.